UK Inheritance Tax Thresholds & Rates

 No IHT on the estate left to a spouse

-No inheritance tax is due, without limits, on money or possessions left to a spouse.
+Without limits, no inheritance tax is due on money or possessions left to a spouse.
 Your spouse can also inherit your tax-free allowance if you leave everything to them.
 This would allow them to pass on up to £650,000 tax-free to their beneficiaries when they pass away.

 Residential Nil-Rate Band